Skip to main content

 Scope and Contents

-This is a collection of photographs of Ireland from multiple sources.
+This is a collection of photographs and postcards of Ireland from multiple sources.

 Black-and-white photographs of 1921 Dublin and the surrounding area document unrest surrounding the March 14th execution of six prisoners from Mountjoy Gaol (now Mountjoy Prison); protests, including by Cuman na mBan; military checkpoints and searches; and family of those executed.
 Of note is a photo of Maud Gonne with Thomas Whelan's mother.
 The photographs also show housing conditions and American Committee for Relief in Ireland members, possibly alongside Irish White Cross members.
 Many of the photographs are stamped by Dublin commercial photographer W. D. Hogan or the London-based British Illustrations Ltd. Notes by Boston College librarian Helen Landreth indicate that chairman of the American Committee for Relief in Ireland, C. J. France, collected these photographs while visiting Ireland.